Prag8855/aab/content/guides/where-to-buy-what.md

 - Real - Department store
 - [Buy used furniture](/guides/how-do-i-buy-and-sell-used-things-in-berlin) on [Kleinanzeigen](https://www.kleinanzeigen.de/), [Facebook](https://www.facebook.com/groups/freeyourstuff/) or [Nebenan](https://nebenan.de/)

-If you need help to move furniture, use a [Möbel Taxi](https://www.moebel-taxi.de/english/) or rent a [Miles](https://miles-mobility.com/en-de).
+If you need help to move furniture, use a [Möbel Taxi](https://www.moebel-taxi.de/english/) or rent a [Miles](https://miles-mobility.com/en-de/car-sharing/berlin) van.
 There are [more moving services on Kleinanzeigen](https://www.kleinanzeigen.de/s-umzug-transport/berlin/c296l3331).

 ## Hardware and home improvement